An EZ-structure for the mapping class group: The Tits boundary of

 where $\xi_i\in \partial {\cal C\cal G}(S_i)$, $a_i\geq 0$ for all $i$ and, furthermore, $\sum_ia_i=1$.
 The union is a geodesic lamination with minimal components $\xi_i$, and $\xi$ can be viewed as a weighted (and partially labeled if there are simple closed curve components of $\xi$ with positive weight) geodesic lamination.
 For all $u\leq k$ there is an inclusion ${\cal J}(S_1\cup \cdots \cup S_u)\subset {\cal J}(S_1\cup \dots \cup S_k)$ which is a topological embedding.

 A collection $S_1,\dots,S_k$ of disjoint connected subsurfaces of $S$ is called \emph{maximal} if $S-\cup_iS_i=\emptyset$.
 By convention, this means that for any boundary component $c$ of one of the surfaces $S_i$, the annulus $A(c)$ is contained in the collection.
-Any collection of disjoint connected subsurfaces of $S$ is contained in a maximal collection of such subsurfaces, however this maximal collection is in general not unique.
-Note that for any collection $S_1,\dots,S_k$ of disjoint connected subsurfaces, there is a canonical maximal collection containing $S_1,\dots,S_k$ which is comprised of the surfaces $S_i$, the annuli $A(c)$ where $c$ runs through all boundary components of $\cup_iS_i$ which are not already contained in the list, and all connected components of $S-\cup_iS_i$.
+Any collection $S_1,\dots,S_\ell$ of disjoint connected subsurfaces of $S$ is contained in a maximal collection of such subsurfaces, however this maximal collection is in general not unique.
+For example, there is a canonical maximal collection containing $S_1,\dots,S_k$ which is comprised of the surfaces $S_i$, the annuli $A(c)$ where $c$ runs through all boundary components of $\cup_iS_i$ which are not already contained in the list, and all connected components of $S-\cup_iS_i$.

 Define

 where the union is over all collections of disjoint subsurfaces $S_1,\dots,S_k$ of $S$.
 The equivalence relation $\sim$ identifies two points $\sum_ia_i\xi_i$ and $\sum_jb_j\zeta_j$ if they coincide as weighted labeled geodesic laminations.
 Thus a point in ${\cal X}(S)$ is nothing else but a formal sum $\sum_{i=1}^k a_i \xi_i$ where $a_i> 0,\sum_ia_i=1$, where $\xi_1,\dots,\xi_k$ are pairwise disjoint minimal geodesic laminations on $S$ and where every simple closed curve component of this collection is in addition equipped with a label $\pm$.
 Note that the oriented curve complex ${\cal O\cal G}(S)$ of $S$ can naturally be identified with the union of the subsets ${\cal J}(A(c_1)\cup \cdots \cup A(c_k))$ of ${\cal X}(S)$, and its Gromov boundary (which is just the Gromov boundary $\partial {\cal C\cal G}(S)$ of the non-oriented curve complex of $S$) also is contained in ${\cal X}(S)$.
 The mapping class group ${\rm Mod}(S)$ naturally acts on the set ${\cal X}(S)$.